 Even in our homes, those roots will eventually need something to grab onto as the plant takes off and grow upwards.
 Otherwise, the stems which are getting longer and heavier will flop.
 Mine didn’t need it this go-round, but the next time I repot (or maybe before), it will.

-Many use a moss pole, but I’m going to try to find a rough slab of wood for mine to grow up.
+Many people use a moss pole, but I’m going to try to find a rough slab of wood for mine to grow up.
 Or, maybe I’ll forage the desert for a sturdy piece of cholla wood and use that.
 I don’t expect to repot this plant for at least a year and a half but I better start looking for that means of support soon!

 I love my Monstera and it’s happy as can be to be repotted with room to grow.
 Just follow these guidelines (especially if you’re a beginning gardener) and your Swiss Cheese Plant will thank you!